kexiZeroing/kexiZeroing.github.io/src/posts/screen-webcam-recording.md

   process.exit(0);
 })();
 ```

+[ffmpeg-online](https://ffmpeg-online.vercel.app) is an online version of ffmpeg based on `ffmpeg.wasm`, which can be used to process audio and video online.
+The most straightforward example `ffmpeg -i input.mp4 output.avi` is used to convert an input media file to a different format.

 > [Mock Interview Simulator](https://github.com/Tameyer41/liftoff) is an AI-powered interview prep app to practice your tech interview skills.
 Under the hood, it uses FFmpeg to transcode the raw video into MP3.
 Chrome, Safari, and Firefox all record with different codecs, and FFmpeg is great for standardizing them.
 Then we send the audio directly to be transcribed by OpenAI's Whisper endpoint, and then stream feedback from the edge using OpenAI's gpt-3.5-turbo.